Health Information Exchange Integration

 ICANotes and Health Information Exchanges

 ICANotes is the most feature-rich EHR designed for behavioral health professionals by behavioral health professionals.
-As such, we partner with health information exchanges like HealthInfoNet, THA and Health Information Network.
+As such, we partner with health information exchanges like HealthInfoNet, THA, and Health Information Network.
 We realize that states have changing requirements for EHR connectivity, and we are constantly working to add new HIEs to our list.

 If you require an HIE connection ICANotes doesn't currently have, we're happy to accommodate you.
 Feel free to submit your request via live chat or contact us through one of our other channels.
-If you're interested in learning more about our clinically robust EHR software, you can schedule a free trial to see how it works for yourself.
+If you're interested in learning more about our clinically robust EHR software, you can schedule a free trial to see how it works for you.

 In today's world of increasing technological engagement, you need an EHR you can trust to create quick and accurate notes while remaining HIPAA-compliant.
 ICANotes provides an impressive suite of features above and beyond creating better notes, including billing and a patient portal.
 You'll be able to increase your efficiency and start maximizing your reimbursement, all while increasing the quality of your notes and patient care.
 See it all in action by registering for a live demo.